Gardens Flourish on Top of City Busses

 February 1, 2011 by

 Bus Roots is a living garden planted on the roofs of city buses.
-It’s an effort that rose out of New York City designer Marco Antonio Castro Cosio’s graduate thesis at the NYU.
-The project aims to reclaim the forgotten space on the tops of city buses, while enhancing the quality of urban life by proliferating green spaces on these unused bus roofs.
-A prototype of the rolling gardens has been installed on the roof of the BioBus, a mobile science laboratory and the first bus with an extensive green roof system.
-It has been growing for five months while travelling around New York City and as far as Ohio.
+Similar to Spanish designer Marc Grañen’s Phytokinetic system of vehicle rooftop gardens, this conceptual project arose from New York City designer Marco Antonio Castro Cosio’s graduate thesis at New York University.
+Bus Roots aims to reclaim the forgotten space on the tops of city buses while enhancing the quality of urban life by proliferating green spaces on these unused bus roofs.
+The designer tested a prototype of the rolling gardens on the roof of the BioBus, a mobile science laboratory, and the first bus with an extensive green roof system.
+As of this writing, the moving rooftop garden has been growing for five months while traveling around New York City and as far as Ohio.

 Bus Roots joins the ranks of mobile gardens planted on trucks, trains, and other roving sites.
 Cosio explains his project as an exercise in “nomadic urban agriculture.”